 - Ibuprofen has a much longer list of side effects than paracetamol

-Paracetamol (acetaminophen) is a painkiller used to treat aches and pains and reduce fevers.
-Despite it being so common, no one is actually sure about how it works.
+Paracetamol is a painkiller used to treat aches, pains and reduce fevers.
+Yet, despite it being so common, no one is actually sure about how it works.
 The most accepted theory is that paracetamol blocks pain messengers in the central nervous system.

 Paracetamol is commonly used to treat a variety of conditions that cause pain and high temperatures.
 However if there are underlying causes such as inflammation or an infection, paracetamol won’t have an effect on them.
 Some of the conditions treated by paracetamol include:

 - Muscle aches